hagop-h/Labyrinthe/README.md

 ### Labyrinthe
 - **AStar(Graph graph, int start, int end, int ncols, int numberV):** Implements the A* algorithm to find the optimal path from the starting point to the destination.
 - **Dijkstra(Graph graph, int start, int end, int ncols, int numberV):** Implements the Dijkstra algorithm to find the optimal path from the starting point to the destination.
-- ...
-(Details of other methods)

 ## Algorithm Choice: AStar and Dijkstra
 - **Heuristic (A*):** A* uses a heuristic based on Euclidean distance, providing an efficient approach to guide the search towards the destination.
-- ...
-(Details of other algorithm choices)

 ## Usage
 1. Enter the number of instances and maze dimensions.